 Seven prospecting rules that produce leads

-The phone is still a powerful and effective lead generation tool.
-It is inarguably the human touch of a lead nurturing program.
+The phone is a powerful and effective lead generation tool.
+Its the human touch of a lead nurturing program.

 That’s why every opportunity – including cold calling – should be treated with great respect.
 Each time you pick up the phone, whether it’s the first or third call, it’s important you create value in that touch.
 Your goal with each call should be to give your prospects something useful in a digestible, bite-size chunk.